 Regular measurements and reporting keep our PUE at optimal levels, even as we increase equipment density and add customers.

 The company is the first certified B Corp in Wyoming and one of the first data centers to pass the assessment.
 B Corporations are certified by the nonprofit organization B Lab as having voluntarily met the rigorous standards of social and environmental performance, accountability, and transparency within the overall goal of redefining success in business.
 Green House Data joins other B Corps like New Belgium Brewing, Etsy, Renewable Choice and Patagonia.
-There are more than 1,800 Certified B Corporations from over 130 industries and 50 countries, representing a diverse multi-billion dollar marketplace.
+There are more than 1,800 Certified B Corporations from more than 130 industries and 50 countries, representing a diverse multi-billion dollar marketplace.